Special offer

 • purposeful misaction

-Regardless of whether your company’s actions are intentional or not, direct risk affects how the public sees your business, weakens consumer trust, and can potentially cost millions of dollars in corrective actions and litigation fees.
+Regardless of whether your company’s actions are intentional or not, direct risk can affect how the public sees your business, weaken consumer trust and potentially cost millions of dollars in corrective actions and litigation fees.

 Indirect risk